NVIDIA/TensorRT-LLM/_sources/architecture/core-concepts.md.txt

     return input * sigmoid(input)
 ```

-When the TensorRT-LLM's Python API is utilized, a graph of the network is
+When the TensorRT-LLM's Model Definition API is utilized, a graph of the network is
 assembled.
 The graph can later be traversed or transformed using the graph
 traversal API exposed by the
 [`tensorrt.ILayer`](https://docs.nvidia.com/deeplearning/tensorrt/api/python_api/infer/Graph/LayerBase.html#tensorrt.ILayer)